 see the unseen

-One way for the development or design engineer to see the air is to implant something into the moving air that reveals the direction and speed of the flow, which is essential to his or her tests.
-Historically, smoke has been the best-known method to trace airflow.
-Since smoke consists of a dense concentration of submicron-sized particles that are individually too small to be seen by the human eye, it best for when the airflow is smooth or “laminar.”
-Once the flow becomes turbulent, however, the tiny smoke particles separate appreciably, or “dissipate,” and observable flow tracing deteriorates quickly.
+One way for the development or design engineer to see the air is to implant something into the moving air to reveal the flow’s direction and speed, which is essential to their tests.
+Historically, smoke has been a well-known method to trace airflow.
+Since smoke consists of a dense concentration of submicron-sized particles that are individually too small to be seen by the human eye, it works best when the airflow is smooth or “laminar.”
+Once the flow becomes turbulent, the tiny smoke particles separate appreciably or “dissipate,” and observable flow tracing deteriorates quickly.

-A significant breakthrough came, though, with the “practical” introduction of the helium-filled soap bubble technique of airflow visualization.
-Superior to the methods cited above, these unique small diameter bubbles “lock onto” the streamlines of the moving air because they have the same average weight and density as the air itself.
+However, a significant breakthrough came with the “practical” introduction of the helium-filled soap bubble technique of airflow visualization.
+Superior to the methods cited above, these small diameter bubbles “lock onto” the streamlines of the moving air because they have the same average mass and density as the air itself.
 In other words, they contain just enough helium to offset the weight of the bubble film, making them “neutrally buoyant.”

-Advancement of this technique was initiated by Sage Action, Inc., under a contract with the Office of Naval Research.
-The equipment consists of a control console, which meters compressed helium, a special-formula Bubble Film Solution (BFS), and compressed air at the proper flow rates to the “Plug-In Head.”
+Sage Action, Inc. initiated the advancement of this technique under a contract with the Office of Naval Research.
+The equipment consists of a control console that meters compressed helium, a special-formula Bubble Film Solution (BFS), and compressed air at the proper flow rates to the “Plug-In Head.”
 The Plug-In Head is the component that, in turn, forms the bubbles in rapid succession at 300 to 400 bubbles per second.
 The Plug-In Head fits into a third component, the Mini-Vortex Filter, which takes out the “bad” bubbles that are too heavy or too light.
 The remaining bubbles exit the Filter and are ducted to the test area by a length of flexible plastic tubing.

+The helium bubbles have a substantial life of one to two minutes or longer because of a plasticizer ingredient in the BFS.
 The neutral buoyancy characteristic provides the bubbles with the remarkable ability to negotiate rotating fans, even at high rpm, or to survive airspeeds up to transonic velocities.
 Flow visualization is possible since there is no relative motion between the bubble and the surrounding air.
-The bubbles have a substantial life of one to two minutes, or longer, because of a plasticizer ingredient in the BFS.

-In summary, the arrival of the robust, little SAI neutrally-buoyant soap bubble has enhanced the field of airflow visualization.
-With this unique capability, engineers can design or improve whole areas of our lives that depend on moving air, providing the quietness and the energy-smart features that are much needed today.
+In summary, the arrival of the tough, little SAI™ neutrally buoyant soap bubble has enhanced the field of airflow visualization.
+With this unique capability, engineers can design or improve whole areas of our lives that depend on moving air, providing the quietness and the energy-smart features that are much needed today and into the future.